erlisdhima/secret-santa-api/ARCHITECTURE.md

   - Only one unit test was created.
 More unit tests are needed.
 No API testing is in place.
 - **Validation**:
     - Validation needs to be re-checked.
 Not everything has been tested accordingly. (e.g. check if provided preferences in include are not the same as in exclude)
+- **Remove unnecessary packages**
+  - Remove packages that are not used and remove the landing page (accessed via the homepage)